 Foreign registers overview

-Inside the European Union, registers have to meet quality standards and contain the same basic data as the Dutch Business Register.
+Inside the European Union, registers have to meet quality standards.
+They contain the same basic data as the Dutch Business Register.
 Outside Europe, this is often not yet the case.
-You can usually access simple basic information for free.
-For more detailed information you will generally need a subscription or access code.
+Not all countries require entrepreneurs to register.

 Legal certainty